Aceh Indonesia Travel Guide

 Long-distance buses connect Banda Aceh with Medan and other cities in North Sumatra.

-Main roads between cities are usually paved.
+Main roads between metropolises are usually paved.
 They can be narrow and may carry heavy truck traffic.
 Rural roads might be unpaved or poorly maintained, especially during the wet season.
 Be prepared for variations in surface quality.

 Traffic can be chaotic in urban areas.
 Motorbikes frequently weave through lanes, often without clear signals.
 Road accidents are common.
 Defensive driving plus careful pedestrian awareness are important.